Osamu-Nakamura/Azure_GR-PEACH_Instruction/doc/4_Instruction_howto_mbed-renesas-gr-peach-c.md

 ![][1]

-- In the popup window, enther the link for the sample code https://developer.mbed.org/users/AzureIoTClient/code/iothub_client_sample_mqtt/ <br>
+- In the popup window, enher the link for the sample code https://developer.mbed.org/users/AzureIoTClient/code/iothub_client_sample_mqtt/ <br>
 Note that if you want to try the sample using HTTP or AMQP instead of MQTT, you can import the following samples, respectively:<br> https://developer.mbed.org/users/AzureIoTClient/code/iothub_client_sample_http/ <br> https://developer.mbed.org/users/AzureIoTClient/code/iothub_client_sample_amqp/

 ![][2]